njs0710/cf-websocket-gateway/README.md

 # ColdFusion WebSocket Gateway #

-This is a ColdFusion event gateway for [WebSocket](http://tools.ietf.org/html/rfc6455) messaging.
+This is a ColdFusion event gateway for [WebSocket](http://tools.ietf.org/html/rfc6455) messaging, based on [cf-websocket-gateway](https://github.com/nmische/cf-websocket-gateway).

 ## Installing the Gateway ##